AlbanESIEE/BPA-DE2--Digital-Electronics-/lab2/lab2/test/README.md

    | Arduino-style     | 480 |
    | Registers         | 182 |
    | Library functions | 182 |
-   >We can note that with using registers or library functions, we save about 62% of flash !
+   >We can note that with using registers or library functions, we save about 62% of flash compared to Arduino coding style !

 ### Traffic light